Texas Divorce 101: Alimony vs. Spousal Maintenance

 - Any history or pattern of family violence.

-This list is not exclusive, and the court has the discretion to consider any relevant factors that show that the seeking spouse should be awarded spousal maintenance.
-There is a presumption that maintenance is NOT warranted unless the spouse seeking maintenance has exercised diligence in earning sufficient income or developing the necessary skills to provide for his or her minimum reasonable needs during a period of separation and while the divorce case is pending.
+This list is not exclusive.
+The court has the discretion to consider any relevant factors that show that the seeking spouse should be awarded spousal maintenance.
+There is a presumption that maintenance is not warranted unless the spouse seeking spousal maintenance has exercised diligence in earning sufficient income or developing the necessary skills to provide for their minimum reasonable needs during a period of separation and while the divorce case is pending.
 Tex.
 Fam.
 Code § 8.053.
 Although, with evidence to the contrary, a party can overcome that presumption.

 The maximum amount of spousal maintenance that a court may order is 20% of the paying spouse’s average monthly gross income, or $5,000.00 per month, whichever is less.
 Tex.
 Fam.
 Code § 8.055.
 The Texas Family Code defines in great detail what is and what is not included in “gross income” for purposes of calculating spousal maintenance.
 Tex.
 Fam.
 Code § 8.055 (a-1).